Salary Matching and Pay Cut Reduction for Job Seekers with Loss Aversion: Assessment of Model Fit

 \autoref{fig:model_fit} compares empirical and predicted proportions in non-zero salary growth bins, which shows that incorporating loss aversion significantly improves model fit.
 The behavioral model is better at capturing both the level and curvature of the density around zero, and it better reflects the asymmetry between densities of pay raises and pay cuts.
 Conversely, the standard model excessively smooths the density near zero, resulting in a poorer fit by under-predicting proportions for bins near zero while over-predicting proportions for bins farther away from zero.

-\autoref{tab:parameters_main} reports $\chi^2$ statistics along with $\alpha=0.05$ critical values for Goodness-of-Fit (GoF) tests on each model and the quasi-likelihood ratio (QLR) test to compare minimized criterion values for nested models.
-Although both models pass overidentification (GoF) tests, the $\chi^2$ statistic for the (QLR) distance test is quite large.
-This suggests that incorporating loss aversion significantly lowers the squared distance between predicted and empirical proportions, which is indicative of better fit to the salary growth distribution.
+\autoref{tab:parameters_main} reports the $\chi^2$ statistic along with the $\alpha=0.05$ critical value for the quasi-likelihood ratio (QLR) test to compare minimized criterion values for nested models.
+The $\chi^2$ statistic for the (QLR) distance test is quite large.
+Incorporating loss aversion significantly lowers the squared distance between predicted and empirical proportions, which is indicative of better fit to the salary growth distribution.